Urgent Telephone Weekends : 01233 331111

 Major Emergency Planning

-Ashford Borough Council has a Major Emergency Plan which helps it deal effectively with any 'major emergency'; coordinating its activity with other organisations which are responding to the incident.
-These other organisations may include the Police, Kent Fire & Rescue Service, South East Coast Ambulance, NHS Kent & Medway, Environment Agency or Kent County Council.
+It's response will be alongside other services such as the Police, Kent Fire & Rescue Service, South East Coast Ambulance, NHS Kent & Medway, Environment Agency or Kent County Council.

 All of the council's staff take part in emergency planning, training and emergency exercises.

-If you would like to know more about emergency planning or preparing for emergencies, please visit the following websites:
+If you would like to know more about emergency planning or preparing for emergencies, please also visit the following websites:

 What are our risks?